 Amazon

-Amazon’s omni channel customer engagement strategy centers on creating a frictionless shopping experience across devices and platforms.
+Amazon’s omnichannel customer engagement strategy centers on creating a frictionless shopping experience across devices and platforms.

 Transform support with an omnichannel customer experience strategy